 SCOR activities focus on promoting international cooperation in planning and conducting oceanographic research, and solving methodological and conceptual problems that hinder research.
 SCOR covers all areas of ocean science and cooperates with other organizations with common interests to conduct many SCOR activities.

 SCOR also conducts several different activities to build the capacity for ocean science in developing countries and every SCOR activity includes members from developing countries.

-Scientists from thirty-two nations have formed national SCOR committees as a foundation for international SCOR.
-Approximately 250 scientists from 38 countries currently participate in SCOR activities.
+Scientists from thirty-three nations have formed national SCOR committees as a foundation for international SCOR.
+Approximately 550 scientists from 57 countries currently participate in SCOR activities.